BP says Azeri gas flows to Turkey stopped after incident

-BAKU BP-Azerbajan (BP.L) said on Thursday the gas flows from Azeri Shah Deniz fields to Turkey were halted last night due to an "an incident" after reports of a pipeline blast.
+BAKU Oct 4 BP-Azerbajan said on Thursday the gas flows from Azeri Shah Deniz fields to Turkey were halted last night due to an "an incident" after reports of a pipeline blast.

 "Last night we stopped gas supplies to the system of (Turkish company) Botas, on request of this company, due to an incident.
 But gas flows to Georgia, Azerbaijan as well as to pumping stations of Baku-Tbilici-Ceyhan oil pipeline continue," BP-Azerbaijan's spokeswoman Tamam Bayatly told Reuters.